 To the film's credit, My Grandpa Is An Alien scored an awful lot of positive attention from screenings on the film festival circuit.

-On this day in 1952, Tales Of Tomorrow aired "The Fisherman's Wife."
+On this day in 1952 (in the U.S.), Tales Of Tomorrow aired "The Fisherman's Wife."
 This served as the twenty-fifth episode of the program's first season, and -- despite searching -- I've been unable to find a plot summary anywhere on the world wide web.
+In lieu of a plot summary, here's the series' premise from IMDB.com:

-On this day in 1964, Doctor Who's first season marched onward, airing an episode titled "Rider from Shang-tu."
+On this day in 1964 (in the United Kingdom), Doctor Who's first season marched onward, airing an episode titled "Rider From Shang-tu."
 Here's the summary from IMDB.com:

 "The Doctor and his friends elect to warn Marco of Acomat's attack even though it means losing their chance to gain access to the TARDIS."

-On this day in 1967, The Invaders aired "The Ivy Curtain."
-This served as the eleventh hour to the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 1967 (in the U.S.), The Invaders aired "The Ivy Curtain."
+Officially, this served as the eleventh hour to the program's first season, and here's the plot summary as provided by IMDB.com:

 "A school in New Mexico is really a front for an alien indoctrination center.
 The head of the school offers a pilot a lot of money to smuggle in its otherworldly students."

-On this day in 1970, Doctor Who aired "The Ambassadors Of Death, Part 1."
-This served as the twelfth episode of the program's seventh season, and here's the plot summary as provided by IMDB.com:
+On this day in 1970 (in the United Kingdom), Doctor Who aired "The Ambassadors Of Death: Part 1."
+Officially, this served as the twelfth episode of the program's seventh season, and here's the plot summary as provided by IMDB.com:

 "While the Brigadier investigates a loss of contact with Mars Probe 7, the Doctor realises signals coming from the probe are of extra-terrestrial origin."

-On this day in 1981, Doctor Who aired "Logopolis, Part 4."
-This served as the twenty-eighth episode of the program's eighteenth season, and here's the plot summary as provided by IMDB.com:
+On this day in 1981 (in the United Kingdom), Doctor Who aired "Logopolis: Part 4."
+Officially, this served as the twenty-eighth episode of the program's eighteenth season, and here's the plot summary as provided by IMDB.com:

 "With the universe collapsing, the Doctor forms an uneasy alliance with the Master to save it.
 In case all does not go well, the Watcher takes the Doctor's companions to a safe place, but his plans for them don't stop there.
 The one hope for all lies back on Earth."

-On this day in 1987, Starman aired "The Wedding."
-This served as the eighteenth episode of the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 1987 (in the U.S.), Starman aired "The Wedding."
+Officially, this served as the eighteenth episode of the program's only season, and here's the plot summary as provided by IMDB.com:

 "The owner of a fishing fleet hires Paul to photograph his daughter's wedding."